TimMcCool/scratchattach/README.md

 # Installation

-To install / update the library, run the following command in your command prompt / shell:
+Run the following command in your command prompt
+/ shell:
 ```
 pip install -U scratchattach